tomaslangkaas/sim.js/README.md

 #### `.hash(fragment [, testFunction][, allowanceTime])`

 Adds a new step to the simulation: Sets `window.location.hash` to `fragment`.
 An optional `testFunction` and `allowanceTime` argument may be provided (see the `.test()` method above).
-Useful for testing location hash-based single page app routing.
+Useful for testing single page apps with hash-based routing.

 #### `.run([onComplete][, onFailure][, onProgress])`